-YES NO

-- 12. Controlling pests using parasites, predators, or pathogens is called:
+- 15. The number of pests which cause damage that is equal to the cost required to control that pest is called is called:

-- (a) Chemical control
+- (a) the economic injury level

-- (b) Cultural control
+- (b) expensive and unreasonable

-- (c) Biological control
+- (c) 2 times (twice) the economic threshold

-- (d) Pheromone control

-- 13. A "harborage" is defined as:

-- (a) A salt water vegetative area

-- (b) Site where pests can live and survive

-- (c) Site where pests can not live and survive

-- (d) Uninspectable areas

-- (e) None of the above

-- 14. Which threshold reference includes the key element of cost as a factor to consider when controlling pests?
+- 16. Which threshold reference includes the key element of cost to control pests perceived to be lower than damage actually caused by pests.

 - (a) Elemental threshold

 - (b) Action threshold

 - (c) Economic threshold

-- (d) Biologic threshold

-- (e) All the above

-- 15. Which threshold reference includes the key element of cost to control pests perceived to be lower than damage actually caused by pests.

-- (a) Elemental threshold

-- (b) Action threshold

-- (c) Economic threshold

-- (d) Biologic threshold

-- 16. What is forecasting?
+- 17. What is forecasting?

 - (a) An application technique for granular pesticides

-- (b) An application technique for biological pesticides

-- (c) Use of past data (weather, seasonal, sanitation conditions, etc) to assess if conditions are favorable for pest development
+- (b) Use of past data (weather, seasonal, sanitation conditions, etc) to assess if conditions are favorable for pest development

-- (d) A technique useful for pesticide application
+- (c) A non-chemical technique useful for pesticide application

-- (e) None of the above

-- 17. What is a plant called that is less susceptible to pests and diseases?
+- 18. What is a plant called that is less susceptible to pests and diseases?

 - (a) A strong cultivar

 - (b) Pest resistant plant variety

-- (c) A weed

-- (d) An endophyte
+- (c) An endophyte

-- (e) Phytotoxic

-- 18. What are pesticides called that are naturally occurring substances that can be used to control pests by mechanisms nontoxic to mammals?
+- 19. What are pesticides called that are naturally occurring substances that can be used to control pests by mechanisms nontoxic to mammals?

 - (a) Biochemical pesticides

 - (b) Parasites

-- (c) Pheromones

-- (d) Synthetic Pyrethroids

-- (e) Enzymes
+- (c) Enzymes and/or pheromones

-- 19. Which of the following substances is a biochemical pesticide?
+- 20. Which of the following substances is a biochemical pesticide?

-- (a) Soaps
+- (a) Soaps & oils

-- (b) Oils

-- (c) Petroleum Derivative
+- (b) Petroleum derivative

-- (d) Plant Growth Regulators
+- (c) Plant growth regulators

-- (e) Repellents

-- 20. Which of the following is not an active ingredient in microbial pesticides according to the State of Massachusetts?
+- 21. Which of the following is not an active ingredient in microbial pesticides according to the State of Massachusetts?

 - (a) H_20 (water)

-- (b) Bacteria
+- (b) Bacteria & viruses

 - (c) Fungi

-- (d) Viruses

-- (e) All the above

-- 21. Monitoring is used in IPM programs:
+- 22. Monitoring is used in IPM programs:

-- (a) to determine what pest is present

-- (b) to determine how many pests may be present
+- (a) to determine what pest, and how many might be present

-- (c) to confirm what pests may not be present

-- (d) to assess the effectiveness of the controls applied
+- (b) to assess the effectiveness of the controls applied

-- (e) All the above

-- 22. What is a predator or parasite that attacks pests called?

-- (a) Beneficial

-- (b) Expensive

-- (c) Secondary pest

-- (d) Biological pesticide

-- (e) Insect resistant variety

-- 23. Which of the following organisms are not known to develop resistance?

-- (a) Bacteria

-- (b) Viruses

-- (c) Insects

-- (d) Plants

-- (e) None of the above

-- 24. What steps can be taken to prevent pest resistance to chemical pesticides?

-- (a) Rotate chemicals used

-- (b) Use pest preventive measures

-- (c) Use pesticides only when necessary

-- (d) Use the smallest dose and least toxic product necessary to do the job

-- (e) All the above
+- (c) Both the above

-25. A refuge is: